 Decision by Secretaries of State

-The Public Inquiry 'minded to' decision letter and Inspector's Report have been issued vfor this scheme and are available for you to view on the Department for Transport website at:
+The decision letter and inspectors report are available for you to view on the Department for Transport website.

 What is happening?

 We are proposing to improve the A45 Stonebridge Highway and the Tollbar End roundabout in southern Coventry.
 This Improvement is part of a package of works which also includes the M40 Junction 15 Bypass.
 The main proposals are:

 - To reduce the volume of traffic using Tollbar End roundabout by providing a two-lane dual-carriageway underpass link between the A46 Coventry Eastern Bypass and the A45 Stonebridge Highway.
 We would also enlarge the roundabout and improve all the existing accesses.